passport

 If the minor applicant has undergone the process of domestic adoption

-• Personal Appearance of minor applicant and adoptive parent/s
+• Personal Appearance of the minor applicant and the adoptive parent/s

 • Valid passport or valid government issued ID* of adoptive parent/s (click here for the List of Acceptable IDs for Passport Application)